 This year was my 2nd consecutive Boston Marathon and my 7th marathon overall since I got off the couch and started running 5 years ago.
 I have started dabbling in other activities like triathlons as well and did an Ironman 70.3 this past fall in Lake Placid.
 My true passion is running however.
 If you had asked me if I thought I’d ever run the Boston Marathon back when I started running I would have laughed at you.
 I could hardly run 5 miles at that point without walking part of it.
 I learned however that you just never know what you are capable of until you commit to it and give it 110%.
 It’s the second year in a row, I was blessed to qualify for Boston (at the Mohawk Hudson Marathon) and run it with my brother Taylor which was an experience you just never forget.
 Last year I had trained very hard leading up to the race and was going for a PR but the cold rainy weather got the best of me.
 Despite the weather I had a strong race going until mile 22 when I lost feeling in my foot from hypothermia and from that point forward it was a jog/walk to the finish for a time of 3:31:17.
 It was a disappointment for sure, but it still was a memorable experience as there is no other marathon like Boston.
 This year leading up to the race I unfortunately had a number of injuries that didn’t allow me to have much training time, so I went into the race with much lower expectations.
 I set a goal time of ~3:25 which I wasn’t sure I could obtain given my limited training.

 The morning of the race it was raining hard as we boarded the buses on our way to the start and Athlete’s Village in Hopkinton, but shortly before walking up to the starting line for the wave 2 start it cleared and became warm, sunny, and humid.
 Quite the opposite of what we had expected.
 So most everyone wardrobe strategy changed as clothes were shed at the start of the race.
 Surprisingly I felt strong during the early part of race and decided to “go for it”.
 With the warmer weather and humidity, I took a lot of fluids at the water stops and continued to dump water on my head whenever I could.
 After Heartbreak Hill I was going strong until I began to struggle the last 2 miles and it was a fight just to stay upright and moving forward in route to the finish line, but the strong crowd support and my stubborn determination got me there.
 I ended up with a 30 sec PR of 3:16:05.
 My brother (who also grew up in the Capital District) had an incredible race as well and finished with a PR of 2:43:56.
 Boston 2019 was a memorable experience for sure and I’m hoping to be fortunate to have more like it in the future.
-I also have to give credit to my group at the Clifton Park YMCA; to the Boston Buddies, an online running club of people who share advice; and to my family and friends who have been supportive.
+I also have to give credit to my running group at the Clifton Park YMCA; to the Boston Buddies; and to my family and friends who have been supportive.
 Boston Strong!!